 This stalwart structure was built in 1839.
-The Grand Haven Lighthouse is made up of two separate lights, each on either end of the enchanting south pier.
+The Grand Haven Lighthouse comprises two separate lights, each on either end of the enchanting south pier.
 Both are painted bright red and are connected by a lighted catwalk.
 This catwalk stretches on to connect with the boardwalk, as well.

 The inner light is cylindrical, and the outer square, which is better for cutting through the fog.
 They are among the most visited lighthouses in the state.
 They aren’t open to the public, so you’ll have to admire them from afar and take advantage of some excellent photo ops.